OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### Content-Type

 The `Content-Type` representation header is used to indicate the original media type of the resource (before any content encoding is applied for sending).
+If not set correctly, the resource (e.g. an image) may be interpreted as HTML, making XSS vulnerabilities possible.

+Although it is recommended to always set the `Content-Type` header correctly, it would constitute a vulnerability only if the content is intended to be rendered by the client and the resource is untrusted (provided or modified by a user).

 #### Recommendation